myselfshikhar/Visual-Product-Matcher/README.md

-✨ Visual Product Matcher: An AI-Powered Visual Search Engine
+# ✨ Visual Product Matcher: An AI-Powered Visual Search Engine
+---
 <div align="center">

 </div>

-🔴 Live Demo
+## 🔴 Live Demo
 Check out the live application here:

 https://your-deployed-app-url.streamlit.app/

-(Replace this URL with your actual deployed app link!)
+---

-📜 Project Overview
+## 📜 Project Overview
 The Visual Product Matcher is a sophisticated, AI-powered web application that allows users to find visually similar products from a catalog using an image.

 Instead of relying on text-based search, which can be ambiguous, this tool leverages the power of deep learning to understand the visual content of an image and retrieve the closest matches.

 This project demonstrates a complete, end-to-end implementation of a content-based image retrieval (CBIR) system, from feature extraction with a pre-trained neural network to building a fast and efficient similarity search index.
 The entire application is wrapped in a sleek, interactive, and user-friendly web interface built with Streamlit.
+---

 🚀 Key Features
 🖼️ Dual Input Methods: Users can either upload an image file directly or paste a URL to an image on the web.